techdude23/webdesign111414/README.md

 The second new concept is that <a> has a few different selectors. a:link sets the style for a normal link. a:visited sets the style for a visited link. a:hover sets the style for when our mouse is hovering over the link.

 When you are done, commit your changes to the repository as a pull request!

+If you need to obtain CSS styles for each, go to w3schools.com/css.
+You can also use the information you gathered for your worksheet on Wednesday/Thursday.